jkeohan/rctr-8-2-21/w05d10/intro-to-useReducer.md

 ### Our First Reducer

 Let's refactor this a bit to use a `reducer` function.
-The idea here is to aggregate state and all the logic update state into one single function.
+The idea here is to aggregate state and all the logic needed to update state into one single function.

 It will take in the following: